SYRACUSE UNIVERSITY LIBRARIES

 In order to apply, please submit the following:

-- Letter of intent outlining the proposed research, including how our collections will support it
+- Letter of intent outlining the proposed project, including how our collections will support it

-- Intended outcome of research, if any (e.g., conference paper, book, dissertation)
+- Intended outcome of project, if any (e.g., conference paper, book, dissertation)

 - Amount requested, including budget breakdown and term of stay

 - Current resume or c.v.